 Matters of Verse.
 Verse that Matters.

-Verse Matters is an intersectional feminist arts collective based in Sheffield, founded by Rachel Bower.
+Verse Matters is an intersectional feminist arts collective based in Sheffield.
 Verse Matters runs events @ The Moor Theatre Deli in Sheffield and provides a supportive space for poetry, spoken word, storytelling, music and comedy, showcasing the work of talented people in a friendly, safe environment.
 Each event has a mix of experienced and new performers.

 Verse Matters was set up to attest to the structural inequalities in society and the arts.
 To remember that ‘women’s rights’ are diminished without racial equality and economic justice.
 To bring people together in solidarity.
 To create a forum for debate, challenge and pleasure.

-Some of our performers tell stories that have been erased by society: refugees, detainees, prisoners.
-Others might read a page of their favourite book, speaking in public for the first time.
-Others are experienced poets, puppeteers, dramatists and performers.
-All are respected and appreciated.
+Some of our performers tell stories that have been erased or ignored by society: refugees, detainees, prisoners.
+Others might read a page of their favourite book, or speaking in public for the first time.
+Others are experienced poets, puppeteers, dramatists, songwriters and performers.
+All are respected, appreciated and welcomed.

 These times call for solidarity and for resistance.
 We need outlets through which to articulate our anger, our sadness, our joy.
 Verse Matters exists to provide this space.